TentacleOrg/Tentacle/doc/ArtistsApi.md

 final BuiltList<BaseItemKind> includeItemTypes = ; // BuiltList<BaseItemKind> | Optional.
 If specified, results will be filtered based on item type.
 This allows multiple, comma delimited. final BuiltList<ItemFilter> filters = ; // BuiltList<ItemFilter> | Optional.
 Specify additional filters to apply.
-final bool isFavorite = true; // bool | Optional filter by items that are marked as favorite, or not. final BuiltList<String> mediaTypes = ; // BuiltList<String> | Optional filter by MediaType.
+final bool isFavorite = true; // bool | Optional filter by items that are marked as favorite, or not. final BuiltList<MediaType> mediaTypes = ; // BuiltList<MediaType> | Optional filter by MediaType.
 Allows multiple, comma delimited. final BuiltList<String> genres = ; // BuiltList<String> | Optional.
 If specified, results will be filtered based on genre.
 This allows multiple, pipe delimited. final BuiltList<String> genreIds = ; // BuiltList<String> | Optional.
 If specified, results will be filtered based on genre id.
 This allows multiple, pipe delimited. final BuiltList<String> officialRatings = ; // BuiltList<String> | Optional.
 If specified, results will be filtered based on OfficialRating.
 This allows multiple, pipe delimited.